joelparkerhenderson/demo-rust-axum/README.md

 This section shows how to:

-* Add a Tower tracing subscriber
+* Add a tracing subscriber

 * Use a host, port, and socket address

-## Add a Tower tracing subscriber
+## Add a tracing subscriber

 Edit file `Cargo.toml`.